10 Best CLM Software for Contract Lifecycle Management (2026)

 Icertis Contract Intelligence (ICI) is an enterprise-grade CLM platform that treats contracts as structured data rather than static documents.
 The platform extracts obligations, risks, financial terms, and compliance requirements across an entire contract portfolio, then surfaces analytics that inform business decisions at a strategic level.

 Icertis serves some of the largest organizations in the world, with particular strength in pharmaceuticals, manufacturing, financial services, and government contracting.
-About 70% of its G2 reviews come from companies with over 1,000 employees, which tells you precisely who this platform is built for.
+Most of its G2 reviews come from enterprise-segment companies (see the reviewer segment breakdown on its G2 profile), which tells you who this platform is built for.
+Icertis was placed as a Visionary, not a Leader, in the 2025 Gartner Magic Quadrant for Contract Life Cycle Management (published November 2025).

 The intelligence layer is the differentiator.
 Rather than simply storing contracts, Icertis continuously analyzes them, identifying obligation gaps, compliance risks, and renegotiation opportunities across thousands of agreements simultaneously.
 For a pharmaceutical company managing supplier contracts across 40 countries with different regulatory requirements, this kind of portfolio-wide intelligence is genuinely valuable.